 What is Trespassing?

-Crossing onto someone’s property without permission in California can result in serious repercussions.
-Be sure to understand the distinctions between squatting and trespassing constitute law violations.
-Also, be mindful that trespassing can lead to jail time, hefty fines, or both.
-To prevent getting tangled up in these avoidable legal entanglements, the best option is to sell your property directly with a cash buyer, saving you from costly realtor fees and long wait times.
+In California, crossing onto someone’s property without permission can result in serious repercussions.
+Be sure to understand the distinctions between squatting and trespassing, which constitute law violations.
+Also, trespassing can lead to jail time, hefty fines, or both.
+To prevent getting tangled up in these avoidable legal entanglements, selling your property directly with a cash buyer is the best option, saving you from costly realtor fees and long wait times.

 Definition of Trespassing